aladante/architecture/README.md

 This code runs 2 organisations and 4 poeple in total that make usage of the blockchain.

 ## RUN THE CODE

+### The statement under are no longer of use.
+revised.
+I made sure to delete al the not necessary files.
+Now you only need to copy the files and overwrite the existing files.

+It's important to double check if all the test are called.
+The last issue was that 1 test was commented.

+Thanks to this it missed a essential part.

+This is know fixed.

 ### Before
 first install the fabric sample binaries.
 This is necesarry to compile specific docker images that we use.